dev-onejun/CSE-5334/papers/review.md

 Between the probabilities of the two class labels, class `No` has a higher probability than class `Yes`.
 Therefore, the Naive Bayes Classifier classifies the new data $X$ as class `No`.

-$\quad$ However, Naive Bayes has a limitation that an attribute with a conditional probability of 0 makes the overall probability 0.
+$\quad$ However, Naive Bayes has a limitation that a discrete attribute with a conditional probability of 0 makes the overall probability 0 (continuous attributes can not become 0).
 To avoid this, Laplace smoothing and m-estimated were applied to the conditional probabilities. **1)** Laplace smoothing is a technique to add a small value to the probability of each attribute.
 It adds 1 to the numerator and the number of classes to the demoninator **2)** m-estimate is a generalization of Laplace smoothing.

 $$
 \text{Original: } P(A_i \mid C) = \frac{\text{Number of instance having attribute } A_i}{\text{Number of Class } C_k} \to \begin{cases} \text{Laplace} & P(A_i \mid C) = \frac{\text{Number of instance having attribute } A_i + 1}{\text{Number of Class } C_k + N} \\ \text{m-estimate} & P(A_i \mid C) = \frac{\text{Number of instance having attribute } A_i + m \cdot P(A_i)}{\text{Number of Class } C_k + m} \end{cases} \\